555Viktor/odin-sign-form/README.md

 # Sign-Up Page 🔐

 ## Project Overview
 This is a frontend-only **Sign-Up Page** created as a **CSS exercise** for **The Odin Project**.
-The page is styled to be clean and user-friendly, it allows users to input information and interact with the sign-up form.
-The focus is placed on CSS styling techniques, with an emphasis on achieving smooth UI/UX.
+The page is designed to be user-friendly and responsive, allowing users to enter information and interact with the sign-up form.
+It emphasizes CSS styling techniques to achieve a smooth UI/UX.

 ## Live Preview
 Check out the deployed project here: Sign-Up Page Live Preview https://555viktor.github.io/odin-sign-up/